-Stay away from plumbing pipes (bath tub, shower).
+If you are indoors, stay away from plumbing pipes (bath tub, shower).
 Lightning has the ability to strike a house or near a house and impart an electrical charge to the metal pipes used for plumbing.
-This threat is not as great as it used to be, because PVC (polyvinyl chloride) is often used for indoor plumbing these days.
+This threat is not as great as it used to be, because PVC (polyvinyl chloride) is often used for modern indoor plumbing.
 If you are not sure what your pipes are made of, wait it out.

 For more information on lightning and related topics, check out the links on the next page.